-CEI’s agriculture and food system specialists coordinate team-based business planning with the Maine Small Business Development Center (SBDC), the Women’s Business Center (WBC), and StartSmart, a microenterprise program for immigrant and refugee entrepreneurs.
+CEI’s agriculture and food system staff coordinate team-based business planning with the Maine Small Business Development Center (SBDC), the Women’s Business Center (WBC), and StartSmart, a microenterprise program for immigrant and refugee entrepreneurs.
 In addition, CEI connects clients to external resources such as consultants or grant opportunities as appropriate.

 To Apply for Financing

 CEI offers short and long term financing from $10,000 or less, to greater than $500,000.
 Please contact us for more information or to discuss your financing needs.
 To apply, fill out CEI’s general loan application.
 Loan applications must be accompanied by complete, investment-grade business plans.
 Email the completed and signed application, or mail to: CEI Lending Department, 30 Federal Street, Suite 100, Brunswick, Maine 04011.